mj-iosdev/FirebaseAuth/README.md

 - [x] Add Authentication with Email and Password
 - [ ] Add Authentication with Facebook
 - [ ] Add Authentication with Google
-- [ ] Add Authentication with twitter
+- [ ] Add Authentication with Twitter